-Our Clay is custom blended at STARworks Clay factory in Star, North Carolina.
+East Fork Red Clay is custom blended at STARworks Clay factory in Star, North Carolina.
 Raw clay is dug from mineral rich clay beds in the North Carolina Piedmont.
-The minimally refined clay contains a variety of particle sizes - making for a more workable clay and more dynamic final product.
+This minimally refined clay contains a variety of particle sizes - making for a more workable clay and more dynamic final product.
 East Fork clay is rich in iron, a quality responsible for the distinctive brown speckling that appears on our glaze surfaces.
 During firing, the gas in the kiln pulls iron molecules through the glaze to the surface of the pot, resulting in the brown speckled surface characteristic of many East Fork pots.

 Pugging The Clay

-To prepare the clay to be thrown, it is next processed through a pug mill, which homogenizes the clay body and removes air particles, increasing the clay’s plasticity and giving it an internal spiral structure ideal for forming.
+To prepare the clay to be formed, it is next processed through a pug mill, which homogenizes the clay body and removes air particles, increasing the clay’s plasticity and giving it an internal spiral structure ideal for forming.

-Before the potter begins to throw, freshly pugged bolts of clay are sliced into wedges of equal weight according to the pot to be made and roughly formed into egg-shaped balls.
+Before the potter begins forming, freshly pugged bolts of clay are sliced into wedges of equal weight according to the pot to be made and roughly formed into egg-shaped balls.

 East Fork vases, tumblers, mugs, jars, smaller bowls and larger serving ware are thrown on a potter’s wheel.
 Our potters make work in “runs”, meaning that they will throw anywhere from 30 to 300 of the same form at a time.
 This production-style of throwing allows for greater consistency in product and allows for new potters to improve their hand skills most efficiently.
 Although we are transitioning the production of our dinnerware collection to mechanized forming methods, the wheel will continue to be integral to East Fork production.

 All The Details